-To compare our logical-qubit algorithms with analogous circuits on physical qubits, we work out a concrete implementation of our sampling/scrambling circuits on physical qubits using the same physical gate set, Clifford + T, as used in the logical circuit, which we also then attempt to realize experimentally.
-We replace each [[8,3,2]] block with a three-physical-qubit block, decomposing the 'in-block' CCZ gates into six CNOTs and seven {T, T} gates and implement 'transversal' CNOTs directly between the three-qubit blocks.
-We note that the CZ can be compiled into the CCZ implementation, but this has a minor effect on our analysis and estimates.
+To compare our logical qubit algorithms with analogous circuits on physical qubits, we work out a concrete implementation of our sampling / scrambling circuits on physical qubits using the same physical gate set, Clifford + T, as used in the logical circuit, which we also then attempt to realize experimentally.
+We replace each [[8,3,2]] block with a 3-physicalqubit block, decomposing the "in-block" CCZ gates into 6 CNOTs and 7 $\{T,T^{\dagger}\}$ gates, and implement "transversal" CNOTs directly between the 3-qubit blocks.
+We note that the CZ can be compiled into the CCZ implementation, but this has minor effect on our analysis and estimates.
 These physical circuits are complex: 48 qubits with 48 CCZs and 228 two-qubit gates (as realized with our logical qubits) decomposes into an effective 516 two-qubit gates (384 if the CZ gates are compiled into the CCZs).
 In trying to implement these circuits in practice, the build-up of coherent errors resulted in a vanishing XEB for our physical circuits.
-These experiments made it clear that the logical-circuit equivalent was greatly outperforming the physical circuit, thereby providing direct evidence that our logical algorithm outperforms our physical algorithm for this specific sampling circuit.
+These experiments made it clear the logical circuit equivalent was greatly outperforming the physical circuit, thereby providing direct evidence that our logical algorithm outperforms our physical algorithm for this specific sampling circuit.

-More quantitatively, with a concrete physical implementation, we calculate an upper bound by assuming optimistic performance.
-We assume our best-measured fidelities: SPAM of 99.4% (ref.
-8), local single-qubit gate fidelity of 99.91% (Extended Data Fig. 2), two-qubit gate fidelity of 99.55% (ref.
-8) and $T_2$ = 2s.
-We then count the total number of entangling-gate pulses for the CZ gates, the total number of compiled local single-qubit gates and the estimated circuit duration, and use these to calculate the estimate presented in Fig. 5f.
+More quantitatively, with a concrete physical implementation, we calculate an upper-bound by assuming optimistic performance.
+We assume our best-measured fidelities: SPAM of 99.4% [8], local single-qubit gate fidelity of 99.91% (ED Fig. 2), two-qubit gate fidelity of 99.55% [8], and $T_2=2$ s.
+We then count the total number of entangling gate pulses for the CZ gates, the total number of compiled local single-qubit gates, and the estimated circuit duration, and use this to calculate the estimate presented in Fig. 5f.
 We further confirm this analysis for small-scale circuit implementations.
-For a short three-qubit circuit, we benchmark the XEB for the physical circuit as approximately 0.87, which is below the estimated three-qubit upper bound of roughly 0.92.
-We note that, in Fig. 5f, we plot estimates of physical-qubit fidelity and not the XEB, but we expect the XEB and fidelity to be closely related, as discussed previously.
+For a short 3-qubit circuit, we benchmark the XEB for the physical circuit as ≈ 0.87 , below the estimated 3-qubit upper-bound of ≈ 0.92 .
+We note that in Fig. 5f we plot estimates of physical qubit fidelity and not XEB, but we expect XEB and fidelity to be closely related as discussed previously.

 We note several observations made in comparing physical and logical implementations of these complex circuits.
-First, empirically, it seems that the logical circuit is much more tolerant to coherent errors 49,110,111, and understanding the manifestations of this is a subject of continuing investigation.
-Specifically, it seems that the logical circuit realizes inherently digital operation, for which the small coherent errors do not substantially shift/distort the bitstring distribution but just reduce the overall fidelity (see, for example, the agreement in Extended Data Fig. 7a).
-This is in contrast to the physical implementation, in which coherent errors are seen to substantially alter the shape of the bitstring distribution, for example, changing relative amplitudes.
+First, empirically it appears that the logical circuit is significantly more tolerant to coherent errors [48, 108, 109], and understanding the manifestations of this is a subject of ongoing investigation.
+Specifically, it appears that the logical circuit realizes inherently digital operation, where the small coherent errors do not significantly shift / distort the bitstring distribution, but just reduce the overall fidelity [48, 108] (see e.g. the agreement in ED Fig. 7a).
+This is in contrast to the physical implementation, where coherent errors are seen to dramatically alter the shape of the bitstring distribution, e.g. changing relative amplitudes.
 Second, we note that we optimize our [[8,3,2]] circuits only by optimizing the stabilizer expectation values and not by optimizing the XEB or two-copy result directly.
-When running complex circuits, the stabilizers serve as useful intermediate fidelity benchmarks, for both optimizing circuit design and ensuring proper execution, especially in regimes in which output distributions or other observables cannot be calculated.
-Overall, we find that these complex circuits seem to perform much better with logical qubits than physical qubits.
+When running complex circuits, the stabilizers serve as useful intermediate fidelity benchmarks, both for optimizing circuit design and ensuring proper execution, especially in regimes where output distributions or other observables cannot be calculated.
+Overall, we find that these complex circuits appear to perform significantly better with logical qubits than physical qubits.